3rd-Wave-Labs-LLC/Prismatic_4x_Binaries/README.md

 # Using This repository

+First of all, *watch* and *star* this repository for all important releases.
+You can find those at the very top right of this page

 ## If you are familiar with Github:
 Clone this repository as you regularly would and pull when updates are pushed to this repository to keep everything up to date.